pb33f/libopenapi/README.md

 ## Introduction - Why?

-There is already a great OpenAPI library for golang, it's called [kin-openapi](https://github.com/getkin/kin-openapi).
+There is already a really great OpenAPI library for golang, it's called [kin-openapi](https://github.com/getkin/kin-openapi).

-### So why does this exist?
+### Why does `libopenapi` exist?

-[kin-openapi](https://github.com/getkin/kin-openapi) is great, and you should use it.
+[kin-openapi](https://github.com/getkin/kin-openapi) is great, and you should go and use it.

+#### If you're still reading, here is why `libopenapi` might be useful.

->  **_However, kin-openapi missing one critical feature_**...
-It's so important, this library exists because of it.
+>  **_kin-openapi missing a few critical features_**...
+They are so important, this entire toolset was created to address
+> those gaps.

 When building tooling that needs to analyze OpenAPI specifications at a *low* level, [kin-openapi](https://github.com/getkin/kin-openapi)
-**runs out of power** when you need to know the original line numbers and columns, or comments within all keys and values in the spec.
+**runs out of power** when you need to know the original line numbers and columns, or comments within all keys and values in the specification.

-All that data is **lost** when the spec is loaded in by [kin-openapi](https://github.com/getkin/kin-openapi).
-It's mainly because the library will unmarshal data directly into structs, which works great - if you don't need access to the original specification low level details.
+All that data is **lost** when the OpenAPI specification is loaded in by [kin-openapi](https://github.com/getkin/kin-openapi).
+Mainly because the library will unmarshal data **directly into structs**, which works great - if you **_don't_** need access to the original specification low level details.

-Want to build a linter?
-Analysis tool?
-Renderer that retains original positions?
+### Why not just modify kin-openapi?

+It would require a fundamental re-build of the entire library, with a different design to expose the same functionality.

+---

 ## libopenapi retains _everything_.

-libopenapi has been designed to retain all of that really low-level detail about the AST, line numbers, column numbers, comments, original AST structure - everything you could need.
+`libopenapi` has been designed to retain all of that really low-level detail about the AST, line numbers, column numbers, comments, original AST structure - everything you could need.

-libopenapi has a **porcelain** (high-level) and a **plumbing** (low-level) API.
-Every high level struct, has the ability to `GoLow` and dive from the high-level model, down to the low-level model and look-up any detail about the underlying raw data backing that model.
+`libopenapi` has a **porcelain** (high-level) and a **plumbing** (low-level) API.
+Every high level struct, has the ability to `GoLow()` and dive from the high-level model, down to the low-level model and look-up any detail about the underlying raw data backing that model.

 This library exists because this very need existed inside [VMware](https://vmware.com).
-The company built an internal version of libopenapi, which isn't something that can be released as it's customized for VMware (and it's incomplete).
+The company built an internal version of `libopenapi`, which isn't something that can be released as it's customized for VMware (and it's incomplete).

-libopenapi is the result of years of learning and battle testing OpenAPI in golang.
+`libopenapi` is the result of years of learning and battle testing OpenAPI in golang.
 This library represents what would have been created, if we knew then - what we know now.

-> If you need to know which line, or column a key or value for something is? **libopenapi has you covered**
+> Need to know which **line**, or **column** number a key or value for something is? **`libopenapi` has you covered**.

 ## Comes with an Index and a Resolver

-Want a lightning fast way to look up any element in an OpenAPI swagger spec? **libopenapi has you covered**
+Want a lightning fast way to look up any element in an OpenAPI swagger spec? **`libopenapi` has you covered**.

 Need a way to 'resolve' OpenAPI documents that are exploded out across multiple files, remotely or locally?
-**libopenapi has you covered**
+**`libopenapi` has you covered**.

 > **Read the full docs at [https://pkg.go.dev](https://pkg.go.dev/github.com/pb33f/libopenapi)**